How to Integrate PTZ Cameras into your Live Setup

 However, what we see with most of our clients when they come to us is that once they purchase all of this expensive professional equipment, set everything up to create a stunning live production, they still lack a professional PTZ control solution without paying an arm and a leg for dedicated hardware that still lacks functionality.

-Our solution is a professional ptz camera management software that integrates directly onto your live production system and adds advanced PTZ camera control options, powerful preset tools, and camera automation technology to your live-production.
+Our solution is a professional ptz camera management software that integrates directly onto your live production system and adds advanced PTZ camera control, powerful preset tools, and camera automation.

 If you work with presets in your setup, you will likely agree that your existing joystick is bulky, inconvenient and not easy to use for preset switching.
 Not to mention those long lists of connections between the preset numbers and where the camera will actually go if you dial that number, which creates a constant fear of failure due to pressing the wrong button.